Christine de Pizan

 Ghent)

 According to one contemporary chronicler, Robert was still a young man, and Susanna was "too old" to bear children.
-This view of the gross disparity in their ages persisted--the noted nineteenth-century historian Chrétien Pfister, whose account of Robert's marital career remains the most thoroughly documented, sniffs at the marriage between Rozala, "the old widow" (la vieille veuve), and poor Robert, tied to an aged crone, a man "in the springtime of youth" (dans le printemps de sa jeunesse).
+This view of the gross disparity in their ages persisted--the noted nineteenth-century historian Chrétien Pfister, whose account of Robert's marital career remains the most thoroughly documented, seems shocked at the marriage between Rozala, "the old widow" (la vieille veuve), and poor Robert, tied to an aged crone, a man "in the springtime of youth" (dans le printemps de sa jeunesse).
 Sheesh.

-Although the birthdates of Rozala and Robert are unknown, she was some ten to fifteen years older than he was--Robert was likely about eighteen when they married, Rozala about thirty.
-Notably, when he rid himself of his "old" wife, Robert kept a significant part of her dowry.*
+Although the birthdates of Rozala and Robert are unknown, she was some ten to fifteen years older than he was--Robert was likely about eighteen when they married, Rozala maybe thirty.
+Notably, when he rid himself of his "old" wife, Robert kept a significant part of her dowry.

 A twelfth-century image